Building a SaaS Design System

 Colour

-Colours taken from the branding, are used as an accent, usually reserved for graphics, it portrays the friendly inviting nature of the company culture.
+Colours taken from the branding, used as an accent — usually reserved for graphics.
+It portrays the friendly, inviting nature of the company culture.

-Being an information rich SaaS platform we needed colours that could be used to help categorise and provide visual cues to help the user understand related data.
+Being an information-rich SaaS platform we needed colours that could categorise and provide visual cues for related data.

-The colours were chosen to keep harmony with the existing colour pallete with a slight leaning towards more saturation to help it stand out from the interface.
+The colours were chosen to keep harmony with the existing palette with a slight leaning towards more saturation to help it stand out from the interface.

-Action colours are signifiers that help the user identify locations of the interface that have interaction significance.
-A complimentry colour to the brand was chosen to allow the call to actions to stand out.
+Action colours are signifiers that help the user identify interactive areas.
+A complementary colour to the brand was chosen to allow CTAs to stand out.

-Usually in greyscale, it is a decision based on the principle that content is king.
-I wanted the content and the call to actions to remain the focus.
-This pallette helps form the largest part of the interface, as these colours are used to help separate the layout.
-It was important to get right with naming and organisation to aid easy colour changes when we move on to building a dark mode.
+Usually in greyscale — based on the principle that content is king.
+I wanted content and CTAs to remain the focus.
+This palette forms the largest part of the interface, and was carefully named and organised to allow easy colour changes when building dark mode.

-This colour set provides the response messaging, where the user has direct feedback from their interaction.
-It is split into Positive, Negative and Informative.
+This colour set provides direct feedback from user interactions — split into Positive, Negative and Informative.

 Molecules